AbenezerKb/abenezer.github.io/content/_index.md

 # About Me

 I'm a born again Christian.
 I was born and raised in Ethiopia.
 I usually love to engage myself with church activities.
-Besides that I usually spend my time working on tech projects, mostly on ML, and love to explore Computer Science related researches.
+Besides that I usually spend my time working on tech projects, mostly on ML, and love to explore Computer Science related research papers.
 Stay tuned for personal and professional updates!

 # Latest Posts